mlrun/mlrun/docs/change-log/index.md

 - Error on Spark ingestion with offline target without defined path (error: `NoneType` object has no attribute `startswith`).
 Fix: default path defined.
 [View in Git](https://github.com/mlrun/mlrun/pull/3118).
 - `add_aggregation` over Spark fails with `AttributeError` for sqr and stdvar.
 [View in Git](https://github.com/mlrun/mlrun/pull/3131).
 - Dask CLI worker memory limit argument fixed.
 [View in Git](https://github.com/mlrun/mlrun/pull/3123).
+- Fix: UI Projects' metrics show N/A for all projects when ml-pipeline is down.

 ### See more